google/coursebuilder_xblock_module/README.rst

   sh ./scripts/run_example.sh

 This will set up a copy of Course Builder in ``examples/`` with the XBlock module installed, and will start the App Engine development server.
+The script accepts ``dev_appserver.py`` flags.

 Running the example application on production App Engine